SeamusIngram/notch-customizer-cq/README.md

 # notch-customizer-py
-Cadquery/Build123D version of parametric notching script for Gamecube Controllers.
+Cadquery/Build123d version of parametric notching script for Gamecube Controllers.
 Should support any GCC shell design ideas!
 Based on my notch-customizer made with OpenSCAD, and has many of the same capabilities.
 I'm more comfortable with python, so I'll probably be updating this version only going forward.

 ## y tho?
 Custom GCC motherboards like the Phob and Goomwave support notch calibration, and so it is easier to produce notched Gamecube Controllers.
 Notches for these controllers do not have to be made specifically for one controller, and do not need to be as precise.
 Therefore, you can notch a shell ahead of time, and then calibrate when the controller is assemled.
 Lots of cool custom controller projects are using 3D printing to experiment with new shell shapes, built-in notches, or easily swappable gates.
 I came up with this script to try and make it so that anybody could easily customize and hopefully get a shell or gate 3d printed with the notches they wanted.
 Do I think that computer generated, 3D fabricated notches will replace talented modders and OEM shells?
 No, the feel of well made notches will certainly be better, but I do think if 3D printed gates can be shown to be consistent and relatively durable, it will allow many more people to have access to low cost options.

 # Dependencies
-[CadQuery](https://github.com/CadQuery/cadquery) is a python module that allows you to design parametric 3D models programmatically.
-For me, it offers a few advantages over OpenSCAD:
+[CadQuery](https://github.com/CadQuery/cadquery) and [Build123d](https://github.com/gumyr/build123d) are python modules that allow you to design parametric 3D models programmatically.
+There are several advantages over OpenSCAD for my workflow.
 - Import and export of .step files.
 This is probably the biggest draw, as being able to work with a step file makes manual adjustments after running the script much easier
 - Faster rendering of geometry
 - Automatic export and file naming with built-in functions
 - More powerful native geometry options.
 For example: curves, fillets, and lofts.
 All of which are used in this script
 - Access to standard python operations and syntax.
 This is a personal reason, but I find OpenSCAD finnicky in some areas, and am quite comfortable with python

-The CadQuery repo has instructions for installation, and I would recommend this [video](https://www.youtube.com/watch?v=3Tg_RJhqZRg) for installation.
-I also recommend installing [CadQuery-editor](https://github.com/CadQuery/CQ-editor#installation) (Installation instructions are in the repo) which provides a GUI to visualise your designs.
+From the Build123d github, it describes itself as an evolution of Cadquery, with a less restrictive API that enables the full python toolbox.
+As such, Build123d statements will be more familiar to those used to python syntax, and I find it more intuitive to create geometry with.
+Since the functions will be slightly different, the notches created by the two scripts will be slightly different for the same paramenters.
+Currently, both versions of the notch customizer have feature parity, but going forward changes will likely be made to the Build123d script first.
+Certain features may not ever be ported to the CadQuery version.
+Any feature discrepancies will be noted.

+The [OCP CAD Viewer for VS Code](https://github.com/bernhard-42/vscode-ocp-cad-viewer) is an extension that allows you to develop and view your geometry directly in VS Code.
+It is easy to install, and will set up all the additional components for both CadQuery or Build123d.
+Just follow the instructions in its readme.
+This is my current preferred way to work with this project.
+If you wish to use a different environment (There are suggestions in the Build123d [documentation](https://build123d.readthedocs.io/en/latest/external.html)) you might have to adjust the script, as the functions that display the models use the ocp-vscode library.

 # Parameters
 ## Angles